seolheekang1221/Food_order_app/README.md

 This app a a Food Order App built using React and Node.js

 # Features
-- Implemented responsive web designed with React hooks, React-DOM, React Scripts and Web-vitals
+- Using the useEffect for CSS animation and implemented responsive design with React Scripts, and Web-vitals
-- Firebase service for customers to order from restaurant by Fetching with Http
+- Implemented REST API using Firebase service for customers  to order from restaurant by Fetching some data and HTTP requests
+- Passed a prop through multiple levels of components by ReactDOM
+- Managed state by React Hook and dispatch an action by useReducer
+- Parsed to the ref prop on component function by useRef
+- Used useContext for accessing to createContext

 # Deployment
 This app is deployed and hosted using Netlify